 Yarbrough earned his Bachelor of Business Administration from the University of Georgia and is also a licensed insurance agent in the state of Tennessee.
 As a Green Hills resident, he is very involved in his community.
 Yarbrough is a member of the Downtown Nashville Rotary Club, serves as a board member of the Green Hills YMCA and is a deacon at First Presbyterian Church.

 Tennessee Bank & Trust is a privately owned, full-service community bank that offers clients a range of custom products and services for both individuals and businesses.
-The bank has branch locations in Green Hills and Franklin, Tennessee and is wholly owned by Gaylon M. Lawrence, Jr. and the Lawrence family.
-Previously a subsidiary of Farmers Bank & Trust, based out of Blytheville, AR, the bank filed a de novo charter in late 2016 which was approved earlier this year.
+The bank has branch locations in Green Hills and Franklin, Tennessee and is wholly owned by Gaylon M. Lawrence, Jr. Previously a subsidiary of Farmers Bank & Trust, based out of Blytheville, AR, the bank filed a de novo charter in late 2016 which was approved earlier this year.